thautwarm/moshmosh/README.md

     - Recogniser: `Cons(pat1, pat2, pat3)`, note that,
         the function `Cons.__match__(<n arg>, value_to_match)` is exact the protocol.

+The pattern matching should be more efficient than those hand-written codes without ugly optimizations.

+Besides, Moshmosh's pattern matching is orders of magnitude faster than any other alternatives.

 ## Case Study : Template-Python

+This is relatively a simple quasiquote implementation, inspired by MetaOCaml.
+It does not support manual splices or nested quotations, but the function arguments are automatically spliced.

 ```python
 # moshmosh?